Skip to content

 We use some wisdom of multidimensional calculus:

-- A: The gradient of a multidimensional function F(x1, x2, …,xk, ..xn) is perpendicular to its (n-1)-dimensional contour manifolds/surfaces at all points of such surfaces.
-This is an elementary result of calculus in Euclidean spaces, and I omit the proof.
+• A: The gradient of a multidimensional function F(x1, x2, …,xp, ..xn) is perpendicular to its (n-1)-dimensional contour manifolds/surfaces at all points of such surfaces.
+I.e., at any selected point the surface the gradient ∇F of F() for the point’s given coordinates provides a normal vector to the contour surface there.
+The (n-1)-dim sub-space orthogonal to the normal vector at a surface point is tangential to the surface.
+These are elementary results of calculus in Euclidean spaces, and I omit the proof.

-Below we consider a projection along the direction of a selected coordinate axis and respective unit vector ep onto the sub-space orthogonal to ep.
-(In the next post we will generalize to other vectors.)
+Below we consider a projection along the direction of a selected coordinate axis and a respective unit vector ep onto the sub-space orthogonal to ep.
+(In a forthcoming posts we will generalize to other vectors.)

 What can we say about those points which control the border of the ellipsoid’s projection image?

 Let our intuition for the 3-dim case help us.
-Let us use a CCS with x-, y– and z-axes.
+Let us use a CCS of the ℝ3 with x-, y– and z-axes.
 The z-axis looks upwards.
-The ellipsoids main axes are rotated against the coordinate axes.
+The ellipsoids main axes will in general rotated against the coordinate axes.
 The projection of the ellipsoid shall happen along the y-axis onto the (x,z)-plane.
 I.e. ep= ey.
 We look at all points of the ellipsoid above the (x,y)-plane with z > 0.
 There is exactly one point in the (x,z)-plane for which z gets a maximum value.
-This point obviously is a member of the border of the projection’s image.
-Which point on the ellipsoid determines the projection with this maximum condition?
+This point obviously is one of many other members of the border of the projection’s image.
+How do we get this particular point on the ellipsoid which determines the projection with this maximum condition for z?

-Note that the gradient of a function F3(x,y,z) which gives us our 3-dim ellipsoid as a contour surface is perpendicular to such a surface.
-I.e., we need to find points with the gradient of ∇F3 ⊥ ey.
+As said, the gradient of a function F3(x,y,z) which would give us our ellipsoid in the ℝ3 as a contour surface would be perpendicular to this surface (i.e. to its tangential plane).
+This means: We first need to find a proper function F3().
+Afterward, we must identify points on the ellipsoid with the gradient of ∇F3ey :

 The n-dimensional case